Why I’m Here for You

 My Certifications & Associations

-• PAC® Certified Dementia Care Trainer (CDP)– Positive Approach to Care™ program
+• Independent PAC® Certified Dementia Care Educator/Trainer (CDP)– Positive Approach to Care™ program.
+Views are her own and not affiliated with the PAC Organization.

 • GPA® Certified – Dementia Care Responsive Behaviours (AGE)